 Bumper sticker-worthy or a “Miami Vice” rip-off?

-Opinions were wide-ranging Wednesday over the Los Angeles Tourism and Convention Board’s new official city logo designed by House Industries and Shepard Fairey’s Studio Number One.
+Opinions were wide-ranging Wednesday over the Los Angeles Tourism and Convention Board’s new official logo designed by House Industries and Shepard Fairey’s Studio Number One.

 The logo features “Los Angeles” written in cursive, fading from pink to teal below an illustration of a setting sun.
 The tourism board, which is the private, nonprofit organization tasked with the city’s tourism marketing and promotion, says the logo will appear on its social media platforms and in its marketing, promotion and sales activity to target travelers to L.A.

 Some people on social media expressed excitement about the logo, with many saying they wanted to get it on T-shirts and bumper stickers.
 Others were unaware that Los Angeles even had a logo.
 Some said they thought the upgraded logo is too nostalgic and reminiscent of the 1980s, with some even accusing it of being a rip-off of the “Miami Vice” logo, though the two only share a similar color scheme.

 “Dear Los Angeles – your new logo is incredible.
 Are you going to sell swag with it?
 I’d buy a t-shirt in two-seconds flat,” one observer wrote on Twitter.